Dov Moran

-Dov Moran (דב מורן; born 1955) is an Israeli entrepreneur, inventor and investor, best known as the inventor of the USB memory stick, and one of the most prominent Israeli hi-tech leaders.
+Dov Moran (דב מורן; born July 29, 1955) is an Israeli businessman, electrical engineer, inventor, investor, and writer.
+He is best known as the inventor of the USB memory stick, and one of the most prominent Israeli hi-tech leaders.

 Biography

 Dov Moran was born in Ramat Gan, Israel, to a family of Holocaust survivors who immigrated to Israel from Poland.
 His father, Baruch Mintz, came from a well-off family from Krosno.
 The only Mintz family members who managed to survive the Holocaust were Dov's father and grandfather who began a new life in Israel.
 Dov's mother, Bina Gever, immigrated to Israel with her family who escaped Blonie.

-His interest in technology was obvious from his childhood days.
+His interest in high-technology was obvious from his childhood days.
 At the age of ten he used to order electronic components and digital watch parts from MAD magazine, with the intention to create new improved devices, however, as he later testified, no significant results were achieved.
-In the following years, his curiosity and talent started to lead to breakthroughs.
+In the following years, his intellectual curiosity and talent started to lead to breakthroughs.
 At the age of 16 he was sent to an annual course in computers held in Tel-Aviv University.
 Back then, in order to write a program you needed to mark cards dedicated to that with a pen.
 After three months of struggling to deal with that system, he wrote his first program.
-His programming skills improved while obtaining a Bachelor of Science degree in Electrical Engineering (with honors) at the Technion – Israel Institute of Technology in Haifa.
-That was when he decided "to start his own company”.
+His programming skills improved while he earned a Bachelor of Science degree in Electrical Engineering (with honors) at the Technion – Israel Institute of Technology in Haifa.
+It was during his university days that led him to decide "to start his own company.”

 Moran served in the Israeli Navy for seven years and was commander of its advanced microprocessor department.
-Prior to becoming an entrepreneur, Moran was an independent consultant in the computer industry.
+Prior to becoming a businessman, Moran was an independent technology consultant in the Israeli computer industry.